Driver license requirements |Instruction permit |

 and complete a motorcycle road test,

 OR surrender a valid motorcycle license from another state.

-A cycle instruction permit is valid for 6 months.
-If the cycle instruction permit expires before the applicant completes the skill test, the permit can be renewed for an additional 6 months.
-Once the cycle instruction permit has been renewed two times, you would be required to show proof of enrollment in an approved
+A motorcycle instruction permit is valid for 6 months.
+If the motorcycle instruction permit expires before the applicant completes the skill test, the permit can be renewed for an additional 6 months.
+Once the motorcycle instruction permit has been renewed two times, you would be required to show proof of enrollment in an approved

-Some restrictions apply during the period the instruction permit is held:
+These restrictions apply during the period the instruction permit is held: